tvjames/kendo-docs/api/wrappers/jsp/chart/seriesitem-target.md

 # \<kendo:chart-seriesItem-target\>

-The target of the bullet chart.
+The configuration options of the target

 #### Example
     <kendo:chart-seriesItem>